Custom JA3

 OUTPUT akamai_hash: 52d84b11737d980aef856699f885ca86

-The reflected ja3 is byte-identical to the input. ja3_hash is a stable MD5 of that string, so it stays stable across runs (unlike preset Chrome where extensions shuffle). ja4 differs from the underlying chrome-148-windows (d8a2da3f94cd vs f37e75b10bcc) because we used a different extension list.
-That's expected and proves the override took effect.
+The reflected ja3 is byte-identical to the input. ja3_hash is a stable MD5 of that string and stays stable across runs, unlike preset Chrome where extensions shuffle. ja4 differs from the underlying chrome-148-windows (d8a2da3f94cd vs f37e75b10bcc) because we used a different extension list.
+That's expected, and it confirms the override took effect.

 TLS-only mode is automatic

 Setting JA3 flips the session into TLS-only mode.
-The preset's HTTP headers go away, the preset's User-Agent goes away, and you set everything per request:
+The preset's HTTP headers go away, the preset's User-Agent goes away, and every header is yours to set per request:

 - Go